ahadji05/ahadji05.github.io/index.markdown

 I am specializing in parallel processing and high-performance computing, so technologies like CUDA, MPI, and OpenMP are my tools to torturing the hell out of hardware \hj

+I'm not only interested in performance; I give attention to portability, maintainability and testability.

+My motto is: *Software design is an art, and writing low-overhead abstractions is a skill*